EPIC: Edu & INFO DESIGN Guide

 - Use production methods and genres, such as animation, live-action video and games, that can compete with entertainment media in popular culture.

-- Include a brief, early introduction to the material that sets the overall emotional tone.
+- Include a brief, early introduction to the material that sets the overall emotional tone and builds expectations.
+This will create a dynamic 'expected experience' that will blend with our 'actual experience' to create a more engaging 'perceived experience'

 - Create content narratives written from or to the point of view of the target audience.